Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/ec2.md

 - EBS is restored to its previous state
 - RAM contents are reloaded
-- the proccesses resumes
+- the processes resumes
 - previously attached volumes are reattached and the instances retains its ID
   - If we stop or restart the instances losses the ID

 ### Useful for

-- long running proccesses
+- long running processes
-- services that take time to intialize
+- services that take time to initialize

 ## **ENI**